syrine-bouhoula/NvidiaJetson-X-RaspberryPi-load-balancing/README.md

 # Jetson-X-Pi load balancing

-First of all, I share the internet from my phone to both Jetson and Pi. and I keep my phone very close to the Jetson so that it can act as a hotspot.
+First of all, I share the internet from my phone with both Jetson and Pi. and I keep my phone very close to the Jetson so that it can act as a hotspot.

 *The pi as a client then measures the link quality between it and the hotspot and using MQTT it publishes the info to the Jetson.